"As an internationally recognized

 To make it even more challenging to decipher, some are remarkable speakers with a pitiful online presence, and some have minimal speaking experience and a knockout website.
 It's easy to make the wrong choice.

 Some leadership keynote speakers make it sound like they are the best thing that could happen to you.
-Let's face it, it's only a speech.
+Let's face it; it's only a speech.
 They are not curing world hunger or ending war and poverty.
 It is a speech.

 Is it to boost attendance and draw a large audience?
-If so, you may need a celebrity or industry expert.
+If so, you may need to hire a motivational speaker who is a celebrity or industry expert.
 Recognizable public figures or famous people have the name recognition that excites people to attend an event.